AML non-compliance forces regulatory bodies to discipline companies through the penalty system.

 It is far more reasonable than merely ending well-established relationships.

-Information is a crucial component of any compliance system.
 Most of the IT systems built by companies are fragmented and do not comply with increasing AML requirements.

 As a result, business owners try to find a way around, worsening the situation.